bridge-scrims/ranked-bot/README.md

 # Ranked Bridge
-Discord bot with ELO system for competitive bridge.
+Discord bot with ELO system for competitive Bridge.